 A frugal home in the US might use around 15 kW per day.
 This means that a 9.8 kWh LG RESU powerwall can’t even take you through a day.

 A good way to avoid exhausting your battery backup is either paralleling more than one battery or drastically lowering your power consumption when running on backup.
+You could cut off power to things like air conditioning, electric heaters and induction cooking to lower power consumption.

 The ideal Tesla Powerwall alternative is a complete system with an energy management system and the inverter you need to interphase between the battery and your 110V/240V energy requirements.